chetstone/react-native-palette/README.md

 -------- | ---- | ----
 `threshold` | Float | Determines whether white or black text will be selected to contrast with the selected color.
 It is the value for `L`, in the complex formula at the end of this [StackOverflow comment](http://stackoverflow.com/a/3943023/1404185).
 The default value is 0.179.
 `quality` | String | One of "low", "medium", or "high".
 Higher quality extracts more colors, takes more time and consumes more memory.
 Default is "low".
+`alpha` | Float | From 0 to 1.
+Determine alpha of hex property.
+Default is 1.

 #### image
 A path to an image such as that returned by [`react-native-image-picker`](https://github.com/marcshilling/react-native-image-picker).
 For iOS use the `origURL` field of the image picker response, because only images from `assets-library://` have been tested.
 For Android use the `path` field.
+Updated: For IOS, also support local URI, which is returned from `RNFS.LibraryDirectoryPath`

 #### callback
 The callback is passed an error parameter and an array of swatches representing the dominant colors in the image.
 Typically 16 swatches are returned on Android, fewer on iOS.